BigJBehr/JukeBox/README.md

 Bullseye.zip has all the setup and run time scripts for Raspian Bullseye.

-Bookworm.zip has the setup scripts for Raspian Bookworm.
+Bookworm.zip has the setup scripts for Raspian Bookworm (a work in progress).

 3D_Printed_Parts.zip has the OpenSCAD source files and STL files for all the 3D printed parts.